cweagans/composer-patches/docs/getting-started/limitations.md

 ## Dependencies with patches

 When installing a dependency with composer that has its own patch for a dependency this patch will not be applied.
+For more information in-depth information see [bug report](https://github.com/cweagans/composer-patches/issues/505).

 ```txt
 Root project

 |_ dep 1 (containing patch for dep 2)
   |_ dep 2
 ```